protoman92/KotlinRedux/docs/org.swiften.redux.saga.common/-saga-effect/-init-.md

 `SagaEffect()`

-Abstract class to allow better interfacing with Java
+Abstract class to allow better interfacing with Java.

+### Parameters

+`R` - The type of emission value.